Purdue-CS193/homework-0-KyleKerdsri/index.md

 - The time of the class
 - The other epic students

+The Best Dorm of Purdue Ranked in Order
+1. Owen
+2. Tark
+3. Thats it

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.